Abstinence: Christianity

 In Western Christianity, Roman Catholics abstain from meat on Ash Wednesday and on Fridays except solemnities.
 During the Christian season of repentance, Lent, many Lutheran Christians abstain from alcohol and meat on Fridays.
 In the Anglican Communion, the Book of Common Prayer prescribes certain days as days for fasting and abstinence, "consisting of the 40 days of Lent, the ember days, the three rogation days (the Monday to Wednesday following the Sunday after Ascension Day), and all Fridays in the year (except Christmas Day, if it falls on a Friday)".
 Catholics distinguish between fasting and abstinence; the former referring to the discipline of diminishing intake of bodily pleasures, and the latter signifying the discipline of completely restraining from bodily pleasures, most notably meats on Fridays (for example, there is the Traditional Catholic practice of fasting from food and liquids from midnight until the reception of Holy Communion).
 Some Protestants, especially Methodists and Baptists, abstain from drinking alcohol and the use of tobacco; additionally, all Fridays of the year are days of fasting and abstinence from meat in Methodist Christianity (except Christmas Day, if it falls on a Friday).
 In Western Christianity, abstinence from meat on Fridays is done as a sacrifice because on Good Friday, Jesus sacrificed his flesh for humanity.

-In many Western Christian Churches, including those of the Catholic, Methodist and Baptist traditions, certain congregations have committed to undertaking the Daniel Fast during the whole season of Lent, in which believers practice abstinence from meat, lacticina and alcohol for the entire forty days of the liturgical season.
+In many Western Christian Churches, including those of the Catholic, Methodist, and Baptist traditions, certain congregations have committed to undertaking the Daniel Fast during the whole season of Lent, in which believers practice abstinence from meat, dairy,and alcohol for the entire forty days of the liturgical season.

 Orthodox Christians abstain from food and drink from midnight on the day they receive Holy Communion, and abstain from meat and dairy on Wednesdays and Fridays throughout the year, as well as during Great Lent.
 During Great Lent, Orthodox Christians practice sexual abstinence.

 The Seventh-day Adventist Church encourages the consumption of only clean meats as specified in Leviticus and forbids the consumption of alcohol, smoking, and the use of narcotics.

-Latter-Day Saints abstain from certain foods and drinks by combining spiritual discipline with health concerns.
-Mormons also fast one day a month, for both spiritual and charitable reasons (the money saved by skipping meals is donated to the needy).
+Members of The Church of Jesus Christ of Latter-Day Saints abstain from certain foods and drinks by combining spiritual discipline with health concerns.
+They also fast one day a month, for both spiritual and charitable reasons (the money saved by skipping meals is donated to the needy).

 Islam

-For Muslims, the period of fasting lasts during the whole month of Ramadan, from dawn to dusk.
+For Muslims, the period of fasting lasts during the whole month of Ramadan (generally spans 29 or 30 days depending on Lunar cycle), from dawn to dusk.
+Religiously and traditionally, Observable abstinence follows In the said practice, as with fast, Muslims discontinue or impose and enforce restrictions regarding immoral or addictive habits etc and may also avoid routinely based pleasurable activities completely aside from not eating, drinking during the fasting hours as a way to cleanse and purify the mental and spiritual state of being.